mollymccarthy003/ANMGroupProject/README.md

 ## 🎯 Objectives

 - Provide a well-documented RESTful API for developers to integrate food truck data into apps or websites.
-- Allow food truck owners to add, update, or delete their truck information and schedules.
+- Allow food truck owners to add, update, or delete their truck information and schedule.
 - Enable filtering and search by location or date (e.g., “Show all trucks in Madison today”).
 - Ensure that API responses are consistent, well-structured, and easily consumable by frontend or mobile clients.
 - Build the foundation for a future public-facing Food Truck Locator web or mobile application.